Gordon999/Pi_LIbCamera_GUI/README.md

 Click mouse on the left of a button to decrease, right to increase or use the appropriate slider

  # Always use the EXIT button to EXIT
+ ( or you will need to reboot your pi)

 To install: